-The phalaenopsis orchid is very popular for their colorful blooms and uniquely-shaped petals.
+The phalaenopsis orchid is very popular for its colorful blooms and uniquely-shaped petals.

-But there is another orchid species that can also turn heads just as phalenopsis blooms do – it’s the Lady Slipper Orchid.
+But the Lady Slipper Orchid is another species from the orchid family that turn heads just as phalenopsis blooms do.

-If you do, then you can and should grow a paphiopedilum (paffy-oh-PEED-i-lum) orchid.
+If you do, you can and should grow a lady slipper orchid.
 They’re just as easy as African violets!

 Paphiopedilum [paffy-oh-PEED-i-lum] aka Lady’s Slipper, Lady’s-slipper, Ladyslipper is a fan-shaped plant with flowers having a part in prominent slipper-shaped pouch form and two sepals that are either droopy or held horizontally.

 There are approximately 60 Paphiopedilum orchid species native to North America and Europe.
 This particular Paphiopedilum variety is a one-flowered plant with dark spots on the dorsal sepal and red hairs at the bases of the petals and sepals.

 The petals usually come in dark reddish brown color with a touch of orange.
 In addition to the beautiful flower of this plant, it is also loved by many orchid enthusiasts for its handsome and compact foliage.

 At first look, each leaf has an upper green portion, but a closer look will show its base has purple spots.